Dlopez806/network-cloud-engineering-manifestation/week-1/README.md

 - Network 2 IP Range: 10.8.0.0- 10.15.255.255 /13
 - Notice how the second octect jumps by multiples of 8 when starting a new range of IPs in that subnet?
 It is no different if we have a subnet that has a CIDR of /20.

-/20 CIDR falls into the 3rd octect so we know that is where the change of IPs is going to happen.
+/20 CIDR falls into the 3rd octect, which means this is where the change of IPs is going to happen.
 - Example: We have 192.168.0.0 /20 ----- We know that '/24' is the end of the third octet, sooo how far is /20 from /24??
 Now that we know we have 4 or 4 bits.
 Use the power of 2^4 to get your jump/multiple.
 - 2^4 = 16..... so the third octet jumps by 16.